home-assistant/home-assistant.io/source/_integrations/pyscript.markdown

 Each field can be a `*` (which means "all"), a single number, a range or comma-separated list of numbers or ranges (no spaces).
 Ranges are inclusive.
 For example, if you specify hours as `6,10-13` that means hours of 6,10,11,12,13.
 The trigger happens on the next minute, hour, day that matches the specification.
-See any linux documentation for examples and more details (note: names for days of week and months are not supported; only their integer values are).
+See any Linux documentation for examples and more details (note: names for days of week and months are not supported; only their integer values are).

 When the `@time_trigger` occurs, and the function is called, the only keyword argument is